PhilippEngler/eufy-security-hm/README.md

 # eufy Security AddOn for HomeMatic - eufy-security-hm
 **:warning: This addon is independent of Anker and eufy. eufy does not provide an open api, in case of any problems with this addon please *do not* contact eufy.**

-**:warning: CCU3 with the *original firmware provided by eq-3* please note: Starting with branch 2.7, this addon will no longer be compatible to the CCU3 with the original firmware provided by eq-3.
-You can upgrade your CCU3 to RaspberryMatic to use addon version v2.7 and newer.
+**:warning: CCU3 users with the *original firmware provided by eq-3* please note: Starting with version v3.0, this addon will no longer be compatible to the CCU3 with the original firmware provided by eq-3.
+You can upgrade your CCU3 to RaspberryMatic to use addon version v3.0 and newer.
 This step is unfortunately necessary because since 2023-09-11 node.js v16 is out of support.
 With the CCU3s original firmware, node.js newer than v16 cannot be executed.
 That means, no new devices will be implementent nor changes in the communication with the devices will be implemented anymore for CCU3 with the original firmware.
 If the CCU3 is already running on RaspberryMatic, no action is necessary.**

 With this addon for the ELV/eq-3 CCU3 (operated with RaspberryMatic) or a central based on RaspberryMatic you can control your eufy security system and integrate it in your existing connected home environment.
 The addon provide a web-based user interface for configuration and monitoring.
 The communication between your eufy security system and your CCU is done by using predefined system variables.
 For interaction with your eufy security device there is an API.